All forms of sex establishment require a licence from the Council.

 In addition they require licences to be renewed at least annually, at which point local people will have the opportunity to raise objections (if any).

-A sex establishment means a sex cinema, sex shop or sexual entertainment venue.
-Each is defined below:
+A sex establishment means a sex cinema, sex shop or sexual entertainment venue, defined as:

 Relevant entertainment means: